HackGT/pg_initialaser/README.md

 # pg_initialaser [![Build Status](https://travis-ci.org/HackGT/pg_initialaser.svg?branch=master)](https://travis-ci.org/HackGT/pg_initialaser)

-Simple script packaged into a Docker container that creates a Postgres user and database on a given host specified in environment variables.
+A simple script packaged into a Docker container that creates idempotent-ly a Postgres user and database on a given host specified in environment variables.
 Realtalk: this project is a 2 line script that runs `CREATE USER` and `CREATE DATABASE`.